ShinoNoNuma/CakePHP-Komoju-Plugin/README.md

     'secretKey' => 'YourTestSecretKey'
 ]);
 ```

-And don't forget to load the class Komoju in the desired controller
+And don't forget to load the class Komoju into the desired controller

 ```php
 App::uses('Komoju', 'Komoju.Lib');